AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-11-06-best-credit-card-new-zealand/best-credit-card-new-zealand.md

 | American Express Gold Card          | $200             | 0.75%  |
 | American Express Platinum Card      | $1250            | 1.33%  |

+### American Express Airpoints

+Since there is no *Annual fee*, you don't need to spend a minimum amount in a year.

+You will get back 1 cent for every additional dollar you spend.

 ### ANZ Cashback Visa

 You must spend at least NZD 6,750 annually to cover the card fee.

 You will get back 0.67 cents for every additional dollar you spend.

+### ANZ Airpoints Visa

+You must spend at least NZD 8,450 annually to cover the card fee.

+You will get back 0.77 cents for every additional dollar you spend.

 ### ANZ Cashback Visa Platinum